-Reverse total shoulder replacement is generally performed when there's damage to the rotator cuff or severe bone deformity.
+Reverse total shoulder replacement is generally performed when there is damage to the rotator cuff, or severe bony deformity.
 During the surgery, a metal ball is attached to the shoulder socket.
 The prosthetic components of the reverse total shoulder are switched in relation to how they're implanted in the anatomical total shoulder surgery.